September 5, 2024

 Check out the video below for a quick run-down on ISRC codes.

 When you release a cover song as an audio recording and obtain a streaming license or a cover song mechanical license, there’s still more red tape involved if you want to legally release a video of the song.
-Videos for cover songs also require a synchronization license (sync license).
+Videos for cover songs also require a synchronization (sync) license.

-Obtaining this can be quite more involved than the cover song mechanical license.
+Obtaining this can be much more involved than the cover song mechanical license.
 You need to go straight to the music publisher or composer for their permission.

 You then submit a formal request and get quoted a licensing fee to use the song.
-Even if they do agree to allow you to release a video, the fees can be quite high.
+Even if they agree to your request, the fees may be high.

 For platforms like TikTok, YouTube Shorts, or Instagram Reels, major publishers often have pre-negotiated licenses, but this doesn’t replace the need for proper sync licensing if you’re monetizing directly.